-Let’s be clear here, breasts in their own way are pretty awesome.
+Let’s be clear here, breasts in their own way are pretty impressive.
 But see, you sell a bag of lies and bombard us with images throughout malls and shopping plazas; images that are sold on the backs of women’s beauty.
 Yours are photoshopped lies that feed and prey on the insecurities of girls and women.
-You use our beauty in a way that suits you as a product pusher, and further the notion that women’s breasts are for pleasure and consumption alone.
+You use our beauty in a way that suits you like a product pusher and further the notion that women’s breasts are for pleasure and consumption alone.
 You litter storefronts and commercials with images that are often degrading and demoralizing.
 (I’m thinking back to one particular commercial gem of yours that graced my television years back.
-It started with women in lingerie rolling all over beds, and ended with a model taking a rather disgusting guzzle of milk at the end of her cat walk.)
+It started with women in lingerie rolling all over beds, and ended with a model taking a rather disgusting guzzle of milk at the end of her catwalk.)

 Your advertising department may be wondering why so many people are upset right now; thinking you merely need to point out that this was the action of one rogue employee and reassure people that you have a pro-breastfeeding corporate policy.
-I’m hopeful that you’re going to find there are a lot more people like me out there; a lot more people who are waking up to the unfortunate truths of your company and others like you.
-Your company has been part of a campaign that uses women and their unique beauty to sell a lie at their ultimate expense.
+I’m hopeful that you’re going to find there are a lot more people like me out there who are waking up to the unfortunate truths of your company and others like you.
+Your business has been part of a campaign that uses women and their unique beauty to sell a lie at their ultimate expense.
 You gladly take our money.
-You take our money and you kick a nursing mother out of your store?
-It’s amazing, if it weren’t so bloody infuriating.
+You take our money, and you kick a nursing mother out of your store?
+It’s amazing if it weren’t so bloody infuriating.